Skip to main content

 Protection Against Exchange Rate Risk

-Forward contracts offer businesses the opportunity to hedge against exchange rate fluctuations by locking in a rate for a specific amount of foreign currency, which can be used later, regardless of market changes during that period.
+Forward payment contracts offer businesses the opportunity to protect against exchange rate fluctuations by locking in a rate for a specific amount of foreign currency, which can be used later, regardless of market changes during that period.

-Types of Forward Exchange Contracts Offered by iBanFirst
+Types of Forward Payment Contracts Offered by iBanFirst

-iBanFirst allows its clients to subscribe to several types of forward exchange contracts:
+iBanFirst allows its clients to subscribe to several types of forward payment contracts:

-• Fixed Forward Contract: A rate is set for a given period, providing cost predictability.
+• Fixed Forward Payment Contract: A rate is set for a given period, providing cost predictability.

-• Flexible Forward Contract: Allows some flexibility in managing amounts and maturities.
+• Flexible Forward Payment Contract: Allows some flexibility in managing amounts and maturities.

-• Dynamic Forward Contract: Adapts to market fluctuations, offering a more responsive approach.
+• Dynamic Forward Payment Contract: Adapts to market fluctuations, offering a more responsive approach.

-Forward exchange contracts are additional services that must be activated via the iBanFirst platform and subscribed to by phone with your account manager.
+Forward payment contracts are additional services that must be activated via the iBanFirst platform and subscribed to by phone with your account manager.

 Contact